ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 # *** gather() function from the reshape package in the tidyverse ***
 LPD_long <- gather(data = LPDdata_Feb2016, key = "year", value = "pop", select = 26:70)
 ```

+Because column names are coded in as characters, when we turned the column names (`1970`, `1971`, `1972`, etc.) into rows, R automatically put an `X` in front of the numbers to force them to remain characters.
+We don't want that, so to turn `year` into a numeric variable, use the `parse_number()` function from the `readr` package.
+We can also make all the column names lowercase and remove some of the funky characters in the country column - strange characters mess up things in general, e.g. when you want to save files, push them to GitHub, etc.

 ```r
 # Get rid of the X in front of years